A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Temporal Constraint Satisfaction Problems

-\begin{definition}[network representation] The network representathon of $P$ is the labelled directed graph of which the vertices are the variables of $P$, and the edges are the pairs $(X_i,X_j)$ of variables on which a constraint $(X_j-X_i)\in C_{ij}$ is specified.
-The label of edge $(X_i,X_j)$ is the set $C_{ij}$ such that $(X_j-X_i)\in C_{ij}$ is the constraint of $P$ on the pair $(X_i,X_j)$ of variables. \end{definition}
+\begin{definition}[network representation] The network representathon of $P$ is the weighted directed graph of which the vertices are the variables of $P$, and the edges are the pairs $(X_i,X_j)$ of variables on which a constraint $(X_j-X_i)\in C_{ij}$ is specified.
+The weight of edge $(X_i,X_j)$ is the set $C_{ij}$ such that $(X_j-X_i)\in C_{ij}$ is the constraint of $P$ on the pair $(X_i,X_j)$ of variables. \end{definition}